hundebach/kindleizer/README.md

 ## 🤝 Support (Buy Me a Coffee)

 I developed this tool completely for free to speed up my own PDF reading workflow.
-If it makes your life easier and you enjoy the "Espresso Edition" vibe, consider buying me my next coffee!
+If it makes your life easier and you enjoy the "Espresso Edition" vibe, consider buying me my next coffee and thank you so much for your support!

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="200" alt="Buy Me A Coffee">](INSERT_YOUR_BUY_ME_A_COFFEE_OR_GUMROAD_LINK_HERE)